tendermint/spec/spec/abci/abci.md

 ## Errors

 The `Query`, `CheckTx` and `DeliverTx` methods include a `Code` field in their `Response*`.
-This field is meant to contain an application-specific response response code.
+This field is meant to contain an application-specific response code.
 A response code of `0` indicates no error.
 Any other response code indicates to Tendermint that an error occurred.